Best Prime Day Wallet Deals 2021 | The Manual

 Runbox Minimalist Slim Wallet$30 $39

 Shoppers always rush to Amazon during this big event to greedily snatch up Prime Day deals on pricey tech gadgets, but for us, the sale is one of the best opportunities of the year (and certainly the best time during the summer) to snag huge discounts on menswear and accessories.
+This is also true even if these are last-minute deals, like today.
 That’s to say that if you’re in the market for a new wallet, then yes, you should absolutely be shopping these Prime Day wallet deals — unless you feel like waiting until Black Friday in November, which is probably the only other time you’re likely to see prices this low.

-Don’t forget that Prime Day is a 48-hour event.
+Don’t forget that Prime Day is a 48-hour event – although we have found deals for you during this post-event period.
 Even though it has been extended in recent years beyond its original 24-hour runtime, Prime Day is still a pretty short sale — maybe even shorter than Black Friday, which now tends to run from Thanksgiving night through the entire weekend.
 Furthermore, most of Amazon’s own Prime Day discounts are offered as member-exclusive Lightning Deals, which are live for a certain number of hours or until the item goes out of stock (which often happens well before the timer runs out).

 That means that, once you have what you want in mind, you should jump on any Prime Day wallet deals you find that hit your price target.
 Also know that these bargains are no longer just limited to Amazon; many other retailers get in on the action and are running their own Prime Day wallet sales, which is a boon to anybody without a Prime membership.
 If you don’t have Prime, however, check your Amazon account and see if you’re eligible for a free Prime trial.
 That’ll let you take advantage of Prime Day deals without having to pay the subscription fee so long as you cancel your membership before the trial period is over.